-Home to a world-famous hot air balloon festival, and gateway to the porcelain heart of Japan
+Home to a world-famous Saga International Balloon Fiesta, and gateway to the porcelain heart of Japan

 Saga is a part of Japan that is still relatively unknown to foreign travelers.
 It is packed with its own charms both obvious and obscure.
-Saga City is more urban than the smaller, rural towns close by, so there is plenty of dining and nightlife.
+Saga City is more urban than the smaller, rural towns close by, so there is plenty of dining and nightlife compared to other places in the prefecture.
 You can also get in touch with nature, enjoy some leisure activities, and visit various historical locations.

 - The scenic and accessible Saga Castle